Sawyer Water Filter Mini Review

 It boasts great filtration quality, unbelievable capacity, and so many ways it can be used that it should work no matter how your kit is set up.

-This looks at one of the most popular water filters on the market.
+This review looks at one of the most popular water filters on the market.

 Sawyer Mini Water Filtration System